 If you’ve read our ‘about’ page, you’ll already know that we moved to the Dordogne in 2012 (and if you haven’t, go check it out here!).
 As a result, we’ve been able to explore the length and breadth of this incredible region and have plenty of information on things to do in the Dordogne which we’ll share with you.

-The Dordogne – referred to as the Périgord by locals – is located in South West France and is made up of 4 different sub-regions: the Périgord noir (highest concentration of tourist sites), the Périgord pourpre (think ‘wine’), the Périgord vert (nature) and the Périgord blanc (chalky limestone).
+The Dordogne – referred to as the Périgord by the French – is located in South West France and is made up of 4 different sub-regions: the Périgord noir (highest concentration of tourist sites), the Périgord pourpre (think ‘wine’), the Périgord vert (nature) and the Périgord blanc (chalky limestone).
 From prehistoric times to the One Hundred Year War, this region is steeped in history.
 As the majority of tourist sites are concentrated in the Périgord noir, we’ll be predominantly focussing on this area.

 Visit a château

 You can’t come to the Dordogne and not visit a chateau – it is the land of 1001 chateaux after all!
 I’ll never forget one of our first visits to the area when it seemed like a chateau popped up at every turn in the road.
 The scenery still blows me away.
 So here are some of the best ones that you should include in your Dordogne itinerary:

 Château de Castelnaud